 Lanyang Museum Introduction

-Strolling through the small town of Toucheng, you must visit the iconic and uniquely designed Lanyang Museum.
-The exterior of the building integrates the shape and rock formations of "Dan Mountain" from the Northeast Coast landscape.
-Its colors change with the seasons and the lighting, giving it a different hue at different times.
-From a distance, it appears to rise above the water, as the lake surface mirrors the museum and the blue sky, creating a grand and elegant scene that resembles a picturesque painting.
-This place coexists with the earth and merges with nature.
-In addition to the natural integration of the building's design and surrounding environment, it has preserved the wetlands site of Wushi Harbor, becoming a sanctuary for diverse aquatic plants.
-The museum's permanent exhibition is designed to highlight its architectural features, set up vertically into layers representing mountains, plains, oceans, and a time corridor, allowing visitors to explore the geography, ecology, and cultural history of Lanyang.
-The entire exterior is clad in gray-blue ceramic tiles and glass curtains, making it a famous backdrop for stunning photos in Yilan, where sunlight acts as the most natural spotlight, ensuring you won't be disappointed from any angle!
-Alternatively, you can visit the observation deck across the street; on a clear, windless day, you can capture a panoramic view of the museum and its vibrant reflections.
-The Northeast Coast not only boasts the purest original geological beauty but also combines natural ecology with modern aesthetics, showcasing a different charm.
-You are welcome to come and appreciate the beauty of Lanyang.
+Traveling to Tou Cheng Township, you must pay pilgrimage to the iconic and distinctive site – the Lanyang Museum.
+The architectural design incorporates the shape and rock formations of the "Danjian Mountain" from the Northeast Coast landscape, changing colors with the shifting seasons and lighting.
+From a distance, it appears to be standing on the water, with the lake reflecting the museum and the blue sky like a mirror, creating a grand and elegant view, as picturesque as a painting.
+This place coexists with the earth and merges with nature, with the building itself seamlessly designed to integrate with the surrounding environment.
+The site also preserves the Wushi Harbor Wetland ruins, becoming a sanctuary for rich aquatic plants.
+The permanent exhibitions inside combine the architectural features with themes set in layers: the Mountain layer, the Plain layer, the Sea layer, and the Time Corridor, allowing visitors to understand the geography, natural ecology, and cultural history of Lanyang.
+The exterior, adorned with gray-blue tiles and glass curtain walls, has also become a famous platform in Yilan, perfect for Instagram-worthy photos, with sunlight acting as the most natural spotlight.
+You won’t be disappointed from any angle!
+Alternatively, you can visit the observation deck across the street, where on a clear, windless day, you can capture stunning panoramic views of the museum and its vivid reflections.
+The Northeast Coast boasts not only the purest original geological beauty but also presents a unique charm by blending natural ecology with modern aesthetics.
+You are welcome to visit and appreciate the beauty of Lanyang here.